An Ozark getaway checks all boxes

 Cherokee Village was the first planned recreational community in the state and now harbors a large population of full-time residents as well as vacationers.
 Visitors can enjoy swimming, golf, a beach, tennis, fitness centers, nature trails, an RV park, lakes for boating and fishing, and the Southfork of the Spring River.
 Not far away is historic downtown Hardy, with lots of quaint shops that make for good browsing.

-Horseshoe Bend, located along the Strawberry River in the Ozark Mountains, also has numerous resort-style amenities such as golf, bowling, tennis, mini golf, swimming, or boating on Crown Lake.
+Horseshoe Bend, located along the Strawberry River in the Ozark Mountains, also has numerous resort-style amenities such as golf, bowling, tennis, mini golf, swimming or boating on Crown Lake.
+The new Crown Lake Aqua Park is a welcome addition for summer.

 Batesville in Independence County is home to Lyon College.
 The attractive and well-preserved downtown on the White River now contains antique stores, music shops, and art galleries as well as the historic Melba Theater originally constructed in 1875 and still operational.
 The holidays are a magical time to visit with their recent recognition as the Christmas Capital™ of Arkansas.
 Guests can enjoy a number of attractions, light displays and much more along the banks of the White River.
 Batesville also draws thousands of visitors each year to the Mark Martin NASCAR museum.